List sources in current directory (default when inside a root)

 canon ls -0 --where 'source.ext=jpg' | xargs -0 open -a Preview

-Status column in long format: When --include is used or --excluded mode is active, ls -l shows a status column indicating source state: E (source-level exclusion), X (object-level exclusion), A (archived), or blank.
+Status column in long format: When --include is used, ls -l shows a status column indicating source state: E (source-level exclusion), X (object-level exclusion), A (archived), or blank.

 Scope display: When scoped (via CWD or explicit path), ls prints scope: /path to stderr so you always know what you’re looking at.
 When global, no scope line is printed.